-The 14th Annual ACC Meeting of the Minds Undergraduate Research Conference will be held on March 29-31, 2019 at the University of Louisville in Louisville, KY.
+The Annual ACC Meeting of the Minds Undergraduate Research Conference will be held on April 9-10, 2021 at the University of North Carolina (virtual).
 This is a great opportunity for undergraduate students of universities of the ACC conference to present their work in a professional setting and share their work with peers.
 Research can be presented as posters or oral presentations.

 If you are an undergraduate student currently enrolled in classes on the Georgia Tech Atlanta campus, you are eligible to apply to represent Georgia Tech at the ACC Meeting of the Minds Conference.
 Georgia Tech will be sending six outstanding undergraduate researchers as delegates to present at this conference along with a faculty representative.
 The guidelines below are that of the ACC Academic Collaborative: